What Does it Mean to Study Aerospace Engineering?

 Engineering, Science and Data Processing Managers

 As aerospace engineering shifts more of its research and development to simulations running on supercomputers, a new breed of data processing managers has emerged to make these simulations more efficient and more effective.
-By analyzing data flow and deploying state-of-the-art solutions, these specialists can help significantly reduce the amount of time it takes for a new product to reach the market.
+By analyzing data flow and proposing solutions to existing issues, these specialists can make many contributions to help products reach the market.

 Inspectors and Compliance Officers